 This subtrope of I'm a Humanitarian and Human Resources seem to get off on that same impulse as the reveals of Powered by a Forsaken Child machinery or the connotations of Evil Tastes Good: deep down we suspect that all the wrong and taboo things are actually the tastiest — and perhaps They have banned the peons from indulging in them to keep them for Themselves.

 A variation is the Urban Legend that street vendors use stray animals to make meat products such as kabobs.
 It may be Truth in Television in some parts of the world.
 Indeed, the phrase "long pork" comes from a euphemism for human flesh in the South Pacific, some areas of which did have cannibalistic traditions.
 Serial Killers such as Fritz Haarmann, Karl Denke and Robert Pickton have also been accused of doing this with the meat of their victims.
+There are also rumors that human flesh tastes like pork (pigs are close enough that some organs can be transplanted), except better for some reason.

 open/close all folders